Cautious, careful people always casting about to preserve their reputation or social standards never can bring about reform.

 Some young women in architecture question the need for the feminist movement, claiming to have experienced no discrimination.
 My concern is that, although school is not a non-discriminatory environment, it is probably the least discriminatory one they will encounter in their careers.
 By the same token, the early years of practice bring little differentiation between men and women.
 It is as they advance that difficulties arise, when firms and clients shy away from entrusting high-level responsibilities to women.
 On seeing their male colleagues draw out in front of them, women who lack a feminist awareness are likely to feel that their failure to achieve is their own fault.
 4

 To be sure, there are signs this is starting.
-At the Missing 32%, the president of the San Francisco AIA announced a new initiative, 50/50, a petition campaign to encourage firms and organizations to achieve 50 percent representation of women on staff rosters as well as design juries, institutional boards, lecture series and the like.
+At the Missing 32%, the president of the San Francisco AIA announced a new initiative, 50/50, a petition campaign to encourage organizations to achieve 50 percent representation of women on staff rosters as well as design juries, institutional boards, lecture series and the like.
 Lori Brown, the author of Feminist Practices, and Nina Freedman, director of projects at Shigeru Ban Architects, have raised money via the crowdsourcing site Indiegogo to start the group Women in Architecture; the goal: “to transform the profession.”
 In reaction to the Pritzker’s refusal to overwrite its earlier decision, Arielle Assouline-Lichten and Caroline James, the Harvard students who created the petition campaign on behalf of Denise Scott Brown, have recently founded Design for Equality as a way of “generating a prolonged response to the Pritzker Jury.”

-Way back in the early days of the Clinton administration, Congress passed the Family and Medical Leave Act, which mandates that large organizations provide 12 weeks of unpaid family leave; but in the past two decades the U.S. has fallen shockingly behind other nations in adopting policies that empower women and men to maintain their professional identities — and incomes — while bearing and raising children.
+Way back in the early days of the Clinton administration, Congress passed the Family and Medical Leave Act, which mandates that large organizations provide twelve weeks of unpaid family leave; but in the past two decades the U.S. has fallen shockingly behind other nations in adopting policies that empower women and men to maintain their professional identities — and incomes — while raising children.
 As The New York Times put it earlier this year: “While the United States takes great pride in its family values, it is the only high-income country that does not offer a paid leave program.”
-The Huffington Post published a colorful infographic that clarifies the gap at a glance, highlighting the generous benefits enjoyed by citizens not only in the old-world social democracies of western Europe like France, Germany, the Netherlands, et al., but also in newer players on the global scene like Brazil, China, Indonesia and Saudi Arabia.
+The Huffington Post published a colorful infographic that clarifies the gap at a glance, highlighting the generous benefits enjoyed by citizens not only in old-world social democracies like France, Germany, the Netherlands, et al., but also in newer players on the global scene like China, Brazil, Indonesia and Saudi Arabia.
 And as if the HuffPo diagram were not demoralizing enough, the International Labour Organization lands this further blow to American pride when it reports that the U.S. is one of only four nations — the others are Lesotho, Papua New Guinea and Swaziland — that do not mandate paid maternity leave.
 7